sarashamas/docs-calendar/docs/api/config/js_eventcalendar_editorshape_config.md

 			inputStyle?: string
 		},

-		// for a "combo" type only ( TODO "select" and "multiview" ???) options?: [
+		// for a "combo" type only
+		options?: [
 			{
 				id: any,